Extension of Lipschitz maps definable in Hensel minimal structures: Introduction

+depending on the case in question.
+By equality~\ref{dist}, the set $A$ is not a 1-Lipschitz retract of $K$, and $B$ is not a Lipschitz retract of $K$ with any Lipschitz constant $\epsilon >1$ from $G$. \end{example}

+Aschenbrenner--Fischer~\cite{Asch} achieved a definable, real version of Kirsz\-braun's theorem for definably complete expansions of ordered fields.
-To our best knowledge, the only definable, non-archimedian version of Kirszbraun's theorem was achieved by Cluckers--Martin~\cite{C-M} in the $p$-adic, thus locally compact case; and more precisely, for Lipschitz extension of functions which are semi-algebraic, subanalytic or definable in an analytic structure on a finite extension of the field $\mathbb{Q}_{p}$ of $p$-adic numbers (cf.~\cite{De-Dries,Dries-Mac,C-Lip-0}).
-Note that the easier case of Lipschitz extension of definable $p$-adic functions on the affine line $\mathbb{Q}_{p}$ was treated in \cite{Kui}.

-Cluckers--Martin prove the extension theorem along with the existence of a definable Lipschitz retraction (with Lipschitz constant $1$) for any closed definable subset A of $\mathbb{Q}_p^n$, proceeding with simultaneous induction on the dimension $n$ of the ambient space.
+To our best knowledge, the only definable, non-Archimedian version of Kirszbraun's theorem was achieved by Cluckers--Martin~\cite{C-M} in the $p$-adic, thus locally compact case.
+And more precisely, for functions which are semi-algebraic, subanalytic or definable in an analytic structure on a finite extension of the field $\mathbb{Q}_{p}$ of $p$-adic numbers, for whose theory we refer to the papers~\cite{De-Dries,C-Lip-0}).
+They prove this theorem and the existence of a definable 1-Lipschitz retraction on any closed definable subset $A$ of $\mathbb{Q}_{p}^{n}$, proceeding with simultaneous induction on the dimension $n$ of the ambient space.
 Their construction of definable retractions makes use of some definable Skolem functions.

-We should also mention that local Lipschitz continuity does not imply piecewise Lipschitz continuity in the absence of the condition that algebraic closure and definable closure coincide (cf.~\cite{C-Com-L,C-Fo-L,C-H-R}).
-This makes the problem of definable Lipschitz extension subtler yet.